alterae/choose/README.md

-# choose
+# Choose

-a command-line tool for picking things randomly, made in like half an hour because i felt like it
+A command-line tool for picking things randomly.

-## usage
+## Usage

 ```
 choose 0.1.1